ahmad-573/CNN_project/README.md

 # DNN_project
-Image recognition using Neural networks.
+Image recognition using Deep Neural networks.
 MNIST dataset for training

 Have not used np.dot().